seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 $val = app()->make('cache')->get('key');
 {% endhighlight %}

+As mentioned before, you can use facade classes in Laravel to make services available in a more readable way.
+In Laravel all services inside the IoC container have unique names, and all of them have their own facade class.
+To access a service from the container you can use `App::make()` method or
-You might have noticed that there is no diffrenece between these lines of code:
+`app()` helper function.
+So there is no diffrenece between these lines of code:
 {% highlight php %}
 <?php